 Grayson Murray body discovered in Palm Beach Gardens home when he died by suicide

-PGA Tour golfer Grayson Murray returned to his residence in Palm Beach Gardens last weekend before dying by suicide, according to Palm Beach Gardens police.
+PGA Tour golfer Grayson Murray returned to his residence in Palm Beach Gardens, Florida last weekend before dying by suicide, according to Palm Beach Gardens police.

 Murray's body was discovered Saturday at approximately 11 a.m. inside a residence in Palm Beach Gardens, according to police, who continue to investigate the incident.